aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 --- middle

 # Introduction
-Workloads that exchange SETs {{RFC8417}} with each other ("Transceivers") can do so efficiently using the protocol defined in this specification.
-Although this specification works along the lines of the DeliveryPush {{RFC8935}} and DeliveryPoll {{RFC8936}} specifications, it makes a few important additions:
+Entities that exchange SETs {{RFC8417}} with each other ("Transceivers") can do so efficiently using the protocol defined in this specification.
+This specification extends the mechanisms described in the DeliveryPush {{RFC8935}} and DeliveryPoll {{RFC8936}} with the following additional mechanisms:

 * A Transceiver initiating a communication can send multiple SETs in one HTTP connection to a Peer
 * The Transceiver initiating communication can acknowledge previously received SETs in the same HTTP connection to the Peer